the-turing-way/the-turing-way/book/website/collaboration/inclusive-events/inclusive-events-location.md

 This section provides guidance that is most relevant for in-person or hybrid events.

-Whether it's a conference, seminar, or any gathering, the venue's physical location, its layout, and surrounding infrastructure can significantly influence the experience of attendees with lived experience, especially those with disabilities
+Whether it's a conference, seminar, or any gathering, the venue's physical location, its layout, and surrounding infrastructure can significantly influence the experience of attendees with lived experience, especially those with disabilities.
+See below for a specific list of considerations to review when touring and comparing potential locations.

 Identifying and addressing the access needs of your attendees will help to both foster a welcoming environment and ensure that all attendees are able to fully engage in your event.